The Highline Blog

 Our northern New Mexico home today is a rich and diverse confluence of old and new.
 The diverse peoples and ways of life meet in Taos; it’s an inextricable part of the culture here.
 We revel in keeping tradition alive not only because it is important to understand where you…

 Most people know Taos for its reputation in the visual arts, but it’s not only visual artists who flock to this area, but musicians too.
-The local live music scene in Taos is thriving.
-Collaboration among peers, varied venues and multiple local music series makes this summer look like a…
+The local live music scene in Taos is flourishing.
+This summer, the live music scene is turning up the volume with a variety of…

 Millicent Rogers Museum